Introduction

 Onboarding/adoption checklist

-We recommend that the following tasks be accomplished for a successful onboarding and adoption of Nomad Enterprise.
-The time it takes to complete this initial phase will vary depending on the complexity of your organization and the level of executive alignment.
-However, we have found that using HashiCorp Professional Services or partner-provided services can significantly accelerate the process.
+Follow the tasks below to accomplish a successful onboarding and adoption process for Nomad Enterprise.
+The time taken to complete these varies depending on the complexity of your organization and the level of executive alignment.
+However, we have found that using HashiCorp Professional Services or partner-provided services accelerates the process.

 Project checklist

-- Identify key people from the Platform Team who will own and operate Nomad.
-In your organization, the Platform Team may own the architecture but the day-to-day operations may be delegated to a production services/support team who have 24/7 staffing arrangements.
-Both teams must be engaged at the outset.
+Identify key people from the Platform Team who own and operate Nomad.
+In your organization, the Platform Team may own the architecture but the Production Services/Support Team may own 24/7 day-to-day operations.
+Engage both teams at the outset.

-- Establish cadences with the HashiCorp account team.
-We recommend the following:
+Establish a cadence call once a week/fortnight with the HashiCorp account team.

-- Platform Team enablement plan: We recommend that key platform team members attend HashiCorp Academy training.
-This training will also enable the Platform Team to be trained as trainers for the organization.
+We recommend that key platform team members attend HashiCorp Academy training.
+This training also enables the Platform Team as trainers for your organization.

-- Application team enablement plan: We recommend that application teams be trained either by the Platform Team "trainers" or attend free hands-on workshops offered by HashiCorp solution engineers and architects.
+Train application teams either by the Platform Team "trainers" or attend free hands-on workshops offered by HashiCorp solution engineers and architects.

-- Business unit onboarding schedule: Create a schedule for onboarding business units and/or application teams.
-We recommend for the "adopt" phase that you start with one or a handful of business units. (see note below)
+Create a schedule for onboarding business units and/or application teams.
+We recommend for the adopt phase that you start with one or a handful of business units (see note below).

 - Platform team enablement.